samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 module.exports = router;
 ```

-As you can seem, the code necessary to integrate your Express application with a MongoDB instance is extremely simple (for this basic app of course).
-In less than 30 lines, you defined two routes for your app: one for sending micro-posts to users and one to persist new microposts in the database.
+As you can see, the code necessary to integrate your Express application with a MongoDB instance is extremely simple (for this basic app of course).
+In less than 30 lines, you defined two routes for your app: one for sending micro-posts to users and one to persist new micro-posts in the database.

 Now, to use your new routes, you will have to update the `index.js` file (the one that resides in the `backend/src` directory) as follows: